The Vidjil team (Mathieu, Mikaël, Aurélien, Florian, Marc, Tatiana and Rayan)

 The CDR3/JUNCTION detection won't work with custom non-gapped V/J repertoires.

-CDR3 are reported as productive when they come from an in-frame recombination and when the sequence does not contain any in-frame stop codons.
+CDR3 are reported as productive when they come from an in-frame recombination and when the full sequence does not contain any in-frame stop codons.
+Note that some other software only consider stop codons in the CDR3, and may thus under-estimate non-productivity.
+Vidjil-algo looks for in-frame stop codons on all the available sequence (and may sometimes over-estimate non-productivity when the sequence contains intronic regions).

 the clone sequence and the V(D)J germline genes.
 The default values should work.